dmichel90/microservices-with-spring/README.md

 ## Security
 Keycloak is set up as identity provider in this scenario.
 It can be started via docker.
 During the docker start process a realm is created.
-This includes the creation of a client in the realm that represents a potential gatewayserver and a user (ben, benspassword).
-For instance with postman a token can be retrieved and then a request can be done with the JWT token.
-The authorization check is not implemented yet.
-Right now, an authenticated user can access the restaurant-service endpoints.
+This includes the creation of a client in the realm for the gatewayserver and a user (ben, benspassword).
+So, if http://localhost:8072/dmichel90/restaurants/v1/restaurants is called, the user will be prompted to login.
+After a successful login, the user will be redirected to the original request.
 The food-service does not requrire any kind of authorization right now.
+In theory, the food-service is not supposed to be open to the 'outside world' or it has to be secured, too.
+(The OpenFeignClient has to be updated in this case.)

 ## Docker
 All surrounding components like keycloak and the database can be started via docker with the command